konsultaner/connectanum-dart/README.md

 The transport contains an incoming stream that is usually a single subscribe stream.
 A session will internally open a new broadcast stream as soon as the authentication process is successful.
-The transport stream subscription passes all incoming messages to the broad cast stream.
+The transport stream subscription passes all incoming messages to the broadcast stream.
 If the transport stream is done, the broadcast stream will close as well.
-The broad cast stream is used to handle all session methods.
+The broadcast stream is used to handle all session methods.
 The user will never touch the transport stream directly.

 ## Start the client